 The interior is quite impressive for

 a $22,000 car.
-Yet, Hyundai does have a production plant that I have seen which is quite impressive at pumping out cars in Alabama.
+Yet, Hyundai does have a production plant that I have seen which is quite impressive.
+Yes folks, for I mean at pumping out cars in Alabama.
 As Hyundai adds:

 Ioniq Hybrid rewrites the rules for fuel-efficient driving.
 Its long list of popular available features and forward-looking design surrounds you in safety and comfort.
 Mobility moves forward, without compromise.